CDEBase/fullstack-pro/README.md

          sample-client-react     - React pure components and containers are defined. sample-graphql-client   - Graphql Quries and Mutation for Client. sample-graphql-schema   - Graphql Schema for Server.
-         sample-apollo-server    - Backend Graphql Server which runs the server code. servers                     - Has the packages to organize the codebase into multi-package repositories. frontend-server         - Frontend Client Server.
+     servers                     - Has the packages to organize the codebase into multi-package repositories. frontend-server         - Frontend Client Server.
 This is useful to show demo of this package. backend-server          - Backend apollo server.